 This brand packages its ethically sourced tea in unbleached tea bags.
 These zero-waste tea bags are compostable and come in recyclable paperboard cartons, so you'll be keeping your tea bag discards out of landfills.

 Not every tea offered by this brand is fair trade.
 Also, they are yet to achieve fully compostable packaging.
 Like many other sustainable tea brands, they still use plastic-lined tea bag wrappers.

 We created this list of sustainable tea brands to help you switch to earth-friendly teas.
 All the teas we recommend are from fully sustainable farms.
+Many organic tea brands also pay their workers ethically and champion tasteful teas alongside ethical production.
 They have different levels of caffeine, and some brands offer decaffeinated blends.